MENTIONING A PET IN A WILL IS A DANGEROUS GAMBLE

 You Do Not Have the Final Say With Your Will – The Court Does.

 All Wills must go through probate.
 What is probate?
 It’s when the court reads your Will and decides if it needs changing.
 What makes it need changing?
-This is in the court’s discretion so anything goes – literally – it goes and gets replaced.
+This is in the court’s discretion so anything goes.

 What if your Will gets into the hands of a judge who doesn’t like animals?
 Just saying.

-Neither the court, the pet guardian, nor the beneficiaries are required to follow your instructions in a Will.
+In a Will neither the court, the pet guardian, nor the beneficiaries are required to follow your instructions.

 "I Took Care of My Pets—They Are in My Will!"